Samanea New York: Former layout

-The Mall at the Source had two floors and is shaped like an L. Because of this, the mall had separate "courts", named after the stores that anchor it (except for Center Court).
+The Mall at the Source had two floors and is shaped like an "L".
+Because of this, the mall had separate "courts", named after the stores that anchored it (except for Center Court).
 Each anchor store had its own public entrance but not all have mall entrances; these stores tend to stay open later than the interior stores.

 Center Court

-The Center Court is the main entrance and includes a carousel and train.
-Some of the stores in the Center Court included P. F. Chang's China Bistro and Lord & Taylor Outlet.
-The center court is also where Steve & Barry's was; in its place is a Fortunoff Backyard Store.
+The Center Court is the main entrance, and once included a carousel and train.
+Stores here included P. F. Chang's China Bistro and Lord & Taylor Outlet.
+Steve & Barry's was here previously; in its place is a Fortunoff Backyard Store.
 Nordstrom Rack, Old Navy, and Saks Fifth Avenue Off 5th relocated to the neighboring Gallery at Westbury Plaza.
 The carousel has since been removed.

 Off 5th Saks Court

-The Off 5th Saks court is the upper tip of the L, a long hall that includes the Food Court and the former Saks Off 5th.
-The 1st floor has a Dave & Buster's, the only tenant left in the court.
+The Off 5th Saks court is the upper tip of the "L", a long hall that includes the Food Court and the former Saks Off 5th.
+The first floor has a Dave & Buster's, the only tenant left in the court.
 It also contained the former Circuit City.

 Fortunoff Court

 Like the Off 5th Saks Court, the Fortunoff Court is a long hall, ending with the former Fortunoff.
-It also has the 2nd floor entrance to the former Ayhan's Shish Kebab and The Cheesecake Factory.
-The court also used to contain Gymboree Play & Music, Famous Footwear, Golf Galaxy, and Men's Wearhouse & Tux.
+It also has the second-floor entrance to the former Ayhan's Shish Kebab and The Cheesecake Factory.
+The court used to contain Gymboree Play & Music, Famous Footwear, Golf Galaxy, and Men's Wearhouse & Tux.